putterer/csi-server/README.md

 calculated.
 Set to 0 to ignore.

-The CSI Server reads information about received CSI values from the `/dev/CSI_dev` kernel device of the CSI tool.
+The CSI Server reads information about received CSI values from the `/dev/CSI_dev` kernel device of the Atheros CSI tool or from `stdin` for the Intel CSI tool.
 It then packages this information and forwards it to all subscribed devices with applicable filter options using UDP.